How To Test Wooden Pallets For Toxins

 Regular and block pallets are built using wood and sometimes different types of chemicals to preserve the integrity of that wood.
 Sometimes, this means gluing together other pieces in order to make bigger parts for building a pallet.
 These could mean plywood boards or chips (or even sawdust) glued onto regular planks—it’s not entirely clear what they were made of before being glued together.
 Treating wooden pallets can help remove any toxins from the wood.

 How can you test for toxins in wooden pallets?

 The best way to do this is by using a handheld metal detector or doing an X-ray scan.
 The latter method will more than likely be too expensive for most people’s liking, but if you have the money and want to go down that route, then more power to you.
 The handheld metal detector is a much cheaper option and provides just as accurate results.
 You can find these at most hardware stores or even online via Amazon for $20 upwards (and less if you shop around).
 Make sure it’s an industrial-grade one that doesn’t require batteries—you want to make sure it’s getting a strong signal from the metals in the wood.
 Plastic pallets don’t have any toxins because of the materials they are made of.

 How can you test for toxins without using metal detectors?

-If you have neither access nor funds to purchase either of these items, there is another way that generally works too—but not 100% percent of the time.
+If you have neither access nor funds to purchase either of these items, another way generally works too—but not 100% percent of the time.
 The best thing about this method is that it doesn’t require any equipment at all.
 Just a little time and patience to do the research yourself!